spotify/quickstart/README.md

 ```
 --runtime runtimeModule # override the default runtime
 --transforms transformModule # which transforms to use
---processors ext=processorModule # which processors to use
+--parsers ext=parserModule # which parsers to use
 --compress # optimize and mangle the ast and JavaScript output
 --output # generates the (compressed if `--compress` is set) JavaScript output, defaults to true
 --source-map # generates the (compressed if `--compress` is set) source map, defaults to false